L1nLin/QuadCalc/README.md

 # QuadCalc
 QuadCalc is an x-axis intersection point calculator for quadratic functions.
-When the variables of the function are entered, it will calculate the intersection using the ABC formula (for functions in vertex form, QuadCalc converts h and k to their standard form values and then uses the formula).
+When the variables of the function are entered, it will calculate the intersection using the ABC formula (for functions in vertex form, QuadCalc converts h and k to their standard form values and then uses those values in the formula).

 # How to use
 QuadCalc runs in the command prompt.
 To select an option from the menus, type the number of the desired option and press the 'enter' key.